zzhangjii/learning-library/workshops/LabGuide100ProvisionAnATPDatabase.md

 - The following lab requires an Oracle Public Cloud account.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

-# Section 1.
-Provisioning an Autonomous Transaction Processing Database Instance
+# Provisioning an Autonomous Transaction Processing Database Instance

 In this section you will be provisioning an ATP database using the cloud console.